• Skip to main content

 At this point, you’re at a crossroads.
 You can either choose to continue with treatment or not.
 There’s no obligation to continue, so you can back out with no consequences (although you won’t get a refund for your Impression Kit).

 If you decide to move forward with treatment, SmileDirect will manufacture your aligners and ship the complete set to your home.
 This process typically takes another 4–6 weeks.
-Once you get your aligners, treatment will take around 4–6 months, depending on the specifics of your case.
+Once you get your aligners, the company claims that your treatment will take around 4–6 months, depending on the specifics of your case.

 That said, if you’re still not 100% sure about SmileDirectClub, this is also a good time to compare your other options.
-Our #1-recommended home teeth straightening system is Byte, which offers personalized customer support and boasts an average treatment plan length of just 4-5 months.
-So if you’re trying to straighten your teeth on a tight budget and timeline, Byte is worth considering as well.
+Our #1-recommended home teeth straightening system is Byte, which offers personalized customer support, puts a lifetime guarantee on your smile, and claims an average treatment plan length of just 4–5 months.

 We also know that taking the plunge into home aligner treatment can be intimidating, and sometimes, the best way to evaluate your options is to see how they’ve worked for other people.
 Check out our SmileDirectClub and Byte customer review pages for feedback from real customers about their treatment and results.